moayad-khader/fastapi-azure-functions/README.md

 # Azure Functions FastAPI Microservices Boilerplate

 A comprehensive boilerplate for building microservices using Azure Functions and FastAPI with Docker Compose support.
-This project follows a NestJS-style architecture inspired by the activepieces TypeScript repository structure, providing a scalable foundation for both local development and Azure cloud deployment.

 ## 🏗️ Architecture